Looking for ways to kick-start your UCAT practice? In this blog we outline three key ways to get started with your preparation.

-It’ll also be able to provide you with a boost of confidence when you can take a look back at you first mock test and your latest and see the improvement just before you go in for your test.
+It’ll also be able to provide you with a boost of confidence when you can take a look back at your first mock UCAT test and your latest and see the improvement just before you go in for your test.

-You can also try free UKCAT questions on The Medic Portal’s UCAT Question Bank.
+You can also try free UCAT questions on The Medic Portal’s UCAT Question Bank.